 The dictionary definition of eloping is to ‘run away secretly in order to get married’.
 Today elopement is normally used to refer to a couple travelling somewhere to legally marry without telling or inviting their family and friends.
 But as you’ll see, even that is open to interpretation.

 Historically couples often eloped to avoid the disapproval of family members, but today there are a wide range of reasons to consider an elopement:

-Weddings can be expensive – a traditional wedding is now estimated to cost almost £32,000 in the UK – so even if you choose somewhere exotic to elope to it’s still likely to save you money.
+Weddings can be expensive – a traditional wedding is now estimated to cost almost £32,000 in the UK – so even if you choose somewhere exotic to elope to it’s still likely to save you money on your wedding.

 Deciding who to makes the guest list, whether or not to invite plus ones or children and managing divorced parents and blended families can cause conflict on your big day.
 Eloping means you can bypass difficult decisions and save people’s feelings.